 This makes sense.
 Search engines are basically machines.
 If you give your business address as 250 Pacific St. on Facebook and 250 S. Pacific St. on Yelp that can cause the entire house-of-cards to collapse.
 Anyone that has done database programming knows this.
 It is a mechanical match.
 If it does not match it falls through.
 Do not expect Google to implement fuzzy logic to pickup your mistakes.
 Business owners are constantly changing business names, using PO Boxes, getting rid of the old phones, and changing emails.
 These seemingly innocuous changes ruin local search.
 They keep Google and Bing from knitting together information from your social network.
 You have got to be CONSISTENT in how you represent your business on everything you do on the Internet.
 If you do things to hide from public view, like use a PO Box for example, you kill your local search.
 If you make inadvertent mistakes, like alternating between two phone numbers for example, it is the same thing.
 You hurt your local search.

 As a general Web marketing strategy I recommend moving budget away from organic SEO and putting it into Local Search.
 Get your business into social media sites with scrupulously consistent information.
 Strive for relevance in your local area through social media.
 That is what the search engines want us to do.
 Local search is best for them and local search is best for us too.

-Internet Man – Content Development, Marketing, Programming & Email
+Internet Man – Internet Development, Marketing, Programming, And Email

 Internet Man designed web sites look great on phones as well as desktops.
 Upgrade your 10 year old site.
 Make an new impression on prospects and customers.
 Be proud of your site and who you are!